KAKADIYAS/Tycho_Tushal_Kakadiya.github.io/README.md

 - Scatter Plot1
 - Over the duration of the observation period, the scatter plot compares the cases.
-This graph uses a log10 scale to compare all Dieses cases across all 50 states in U.S.
+This graph generated using log10 scale to compare all Dieses cases across all 50 states in U.S.
 ![image](https://github.com/user-attachments/assets/47a662dc-f704-413d-87b8-e3257a1f29d9)